 Parent-Child-Centres

-Parent-Child-Centres are meeting places for families with children under the age of three.
+Parent-Child-Centres (Eltern-Kind-Zentren) are meeting places for families with children under the age of three.
 You may also visit these centres with older children who are not yet attending school.

 You can use the help on offer without complications, registration or a voucher for a daycare centre (Kita-Gutschein) as well as receiving advice on educational matters.
 No additional fees will be charged other than for lunch (cost contribution of 2 € per serving).